Chart Color Schemes

 Rossmore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 22 projects likely impacting the region.
-Key initiatives include Western Sydney International (Nancy-Bird Walton) Airport, Western Sydney Infrastructure Plan, Kemps Creek Energy Storage Facility, and South West Rail Link Extension.
-Relevant projects are detailed below.
+AreaSearch has identified 22 projects likely impacting the area.
+Notable ones include Western Sydney International (Nancy-Bird Walton) Airport, Western Sydney Infrastructure Plan, Kemps Creek Energy Storage Facility, and South West Rail Link Extension.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.